jodichris17/jodichris17.github.io/website/docs/reading-list.md

 ### Articles 2020

-- [Atlassian: Microservices vs. monolithic architecture](https://www.atlassian.com/microservices/microservices-architecture/microservices-vs-monolith): Architecture Decision Records (ADRs) are a great way to document how and why a decision was reached within a codebase.
-ADRs discuss the problem context, concerns, outcomes, alternative options and accepted trade-offs.
+- [Atlassian: Microservices vs. monolithic architecture](https://www.atlassian.com/microservices/microservices-architecture/microservices-vs-monolith): A monolithic application is built as a single unified unit while a microservices architecture is a collection of smaller, independently deployable services.
+Which one is right for you?
+It depends on a number of factors.

 ### Papers 2020